No2Ross/ThesisAppendixFiles/README.md

 Appendix file 32

-Table showing the enrichment of metabolic processes (as derived from KEGG and Metacyc) in the DE genes which were higher expressed in the _in vitro_ PCFs compared with the early PCFs contained within the RBP6 overexpression dataset .
+Table showing the enrichment of metabolic processes (as derived from KEGG and Metacyc) in the DE genes which were higher expressed in the _in vitro_ PCFs compared with the early PCFs contained within the RBP6 overexpression dataset.